Projection methods for Neural Field equations

-As seen in \cref{sec:collocationIntro}, a standard setup for collocation methods is $\XSet = C(\Omega)$, endowed with the supremum norm.
-The projection operator is a Lagrange interpolation operator.
-Different choices of the Lagrange interpolant and interpolation nodes give rise to scheme with different properties.
+Different choices of the Lagrange interpolant and interpolation nodes give rise to schemes with different properties.
 We discuss here two families of schemes: (i) one where $\Omega$ is decomposed into elements $\Omega_i$, and a local Lagrange interpolant is used (Finite-Element Collocation scheme); (ii) one where interpolants are defined globally on $\Omega$ (Spectral Collocation scheme).
 This treatment combines \cite{atkinson1997,atkinson2005theoretical} to \cref{thm:convergence}.